Tools-for-Natural-Language-Processing/Tools-for-NLP-student-collab/resources/strategies & challenges.md

 ### Challenges:
 1. Text summarization
 2. Graph Analysis
 3. Counting of letters
 4. Data annotation
+5. The model does not have direct access to the data. / No Google search grounding
-5. ...
+6. ...

 ### Strategies
 1. Prompting the model to solve a problem by breaking down the problem into smaller subtasks. <br>